jhangianirohit/Complete-Python-3-Bootcamp/20-FX-Vol-Analytics/README.md

 - Spot prices are assumed to be clean post any Monday-market filtering; pre-processing should remove stale values.
 - If spot data ends before a tenor expires, that trade is flagged and excluded.
 - All P&L values are shown both in the underlying currency (per the notional convention) and implicitly as a unitless number by dividing by 100 million.
+- The browser loads SheetJS' `xlsx.full.min.js` automatically.
+If your environment blocks CDNs, download that file and place it alongside `index.html` so the local fallback is picked up.

 ### Future Enhancements
 - Incorporate transaction costs and slippage controls.